Former DNC chair Ed Rendell: Dems' debate wasn't Biden's best

 "It wasn't his best performance by any means," he said.

 "But look, it's a long way to Iowa.
-There will be eight or ten debates."
+There are going to be eight or ten debates."

 DEM DEBATE: SWALWELL ZINGS BIDEN ON HIS AGE, CALLS ON HIM TO 'PASS THE TORCH'